doganmehmet/PortfolioAnalytics.jl/README.md

 ### What's new in v0.2.0?
 * **input object types** are specified for all functions
-* Most of the functions now work in the presense of `missing` values, but you're encouraged to *"Know Your Data"*
+* Most of the functions now work in the presence of `missing` values, but you're encouraged to *"Know Your Data"*
 * **"period"** parameter to calculate returns for higher periods and  **log return** method is added for *Return( )* and *PortfolioReturn( )* functions
 * **"maximum-sharpe"** portfolio optimization and option to define a **target portfolio return** are added for *PortfolioOptmize( )*
 * **NamedArray**'s are added for functions where makes sense